-Donors come through with emergency aid
+You can come through with emergency aid for students

 Do you remember budgeting down to the penny when you were at school?
 It took planning, hard work at multiple jobs and sometimes ramen for a few meals.
 Jason* had his student expenditures planned months in advance.

 Then came the coronavirus, and all of Jason's carefully thought out plans disintegrated.
 He lost his job, his unemployment benefits didn't come through for weeks and he rapidly began running out of money for food and rent.

 Fortunately, alumni donors came through with emergency aid.
 And that made it possible for Jason to continue his studies.

 This year promises to be just as challenging for students.
 Please help if you can.

 * Jason is a real Binghamton student whose name was changed for privacy reasons.